-It is really difficult to describe what I do, and I think is because the word color can be defined in many ways.
-Because I've dedicated more than 10 years to it already, I found that making a distinction between color and colors makes the difference.
+It's really difficult to describe what I do, and I think it's because the word color can be defined in many ways.
+Because I've dedicated more than 10 years to it already, I find that making a distinction between color and colors makes the difference.
 So I'll try to explain what this means:

 Color is a concept, a field of study.
 Color is a way of looking at the world.
 Everything has colors, even if they are not colorful.

 When we talk about color, we’re talking about thoughts, experiments, philosophy, theories, and social changes.

 We think and analyze our perception thanks to the existence of the phenomena.

 In opposition, colors are the materials, paints.
 They are commonly understood as colorful.

 When we talk about colors, we’re talking about the specific wavelength that makes the physical colors that we can apply on stuff.